F

 François de La Rochefoucauld (1613–1680) was a French moralist and author of *Maxims*, a collection of pithy observations about human behavior and society.
 His sharp, often cynical reflections on vanity, self-interest, and the gap between appearance and reality remain strikingly relevant centuries later.

-“We should often feel ashamed of our best actions if the world could see all the motives which produced them.”
+“We should often blush for our very best actions, if the world did but see all the motives upon which they were done.”

 — Francois de La Rochefoucauld